LLNL/b-mpi3/README.md

 };
 ```

-(This is special constructor is not completely strange to C++ history either, the infamous `std::auto_ptr` had this type of non-standard construction, although its rationale was completely different.

 **In summary**,
 1) all important communication operations are non-`const` because according to the rules and practice of modern C++ the internal state of the communicator is affected by these operations,
 2) ... including the `duplicate` operation;